wks/jhql/README.rst

 of the text (for example, you only need a number, but the <p></p> also contains surrounding words) and then convert the text into other types (like int or Date).
-If your desired information is repeated (like the thread list in a forum page), then you have to use wierd for-loops to iterate over a list of matching nodes and assemble your own ArrayList of matching records.
+If your desired information is repeated (like the thread list in a forum page), then you have to use weird for-loops to iterate over a list of matching nodes and assemble your own ArrayList of matching records.